Cardinal Core Course Proposal Templates

 (The completed course proposal template serves as an attachment to the course proposal cover sheet and guide for developing the course syllabus and describing how the specific learning outcomes and assessments will be aligned.)

 Content Areas (select the appropriate course designations)

 Note: Honors courses are the only courses that can be approved to fill two content areas in one course.
-Honors courses (HON) are only available to students enrolled in the Honors Program.
+Honors courses (HON) are restricted to students eligible for the Honors Program.

 Competency Areas (select the appropriate competency area designation, to be paired with a content area designation)

 Note: Competency courses must also incorporate one content area.